 The multiplication tables check (MTC) is statutory for primary schools in the 2021/22 academic year.

 The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 It will help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.

-Schools will have a 3-week check window in June to administer the MTC.
+Schools have a 3-week check window in June to administer the MTC; in 2022 this window starts on Monday 6th June.
 Teachers will have the flexibility to administer the check to individual pupils, small groups or a whole class at the same time.